 Remember that your ICP may lie on a spectrum.
 For example, if a lead does not fit your ICP because the company’s revenue range is too high or too low, you may still make the decision to pursue it.
 If a lead has positive signals but uses an ERP your product doesn’t integrate with, they may not be worth spending time nurturing.
 This type of lead can (and should) get disqualified by marketing.

 Before you build your marketing dashboard, your marketing and sales teams need to align on what it means for a lead to have demonstrated enough intent to be handed off.
 This will change based on the maturity of your sales function.
 For example, do you have SDRs and BDRs to help nurture lower intent leads through the funnel?
 Or does your team mainly consist of Account Executives who only want to engage with extremely high-intent “hand-raisers”?
 Get clear on what criteria make a lead worth handing off to sales – these will differ from company to company.

 This portion of the definition tells us which team takes ownership of further developing the lead down the funnel.
 If sales accept responsibility for an MQL, they should mark the contact as a SAL (Sales Accepted Lead).

 You need to get clear on what qualifies a lead as being ready for handoff to sales.
 These decisions should not be made in isolation – meet and talk through the specific criteria you’ll use to move leads along at each stage.
 It’s really important for marketing to prioritize fast handoff, and sales to prioritize fast follow-up.
-A good goal to aim for is 5-minute follow up for hot inbound MQLs.
+A good goal to aim for is a 5-minute follow-up for hot inbound MQLs.

 Just because a lead has been accepted by sales does not mean that all marketing communications should stop.
 You should, however, be careful to avoid overlap marketing and sales messages.